sensu/sensu-docs-legacy/source/docs/0.20/redis.md

 # Configuring Redis for High Availability (HA)

 Redis supports asynchronous master-slave replication which allows one or more Redis servers to be exact copies of a master Redis server.
 Configuration of Redis master-slave replication is straightforward, requiring only a few steps beyond installation.
 For more information about Redis replication, please refer to the [official Redis replication documentation](http://redis.io/topics/replication).
+All Sensu components that communicate with Redis must use the same instance of Redis, the current Redis master.

 ## Redis master-slave replication